Ramenu/quikc/README.md

 that is unknown to quikc, the default configuration settings will not be used.

 > **Warning**<br>
-> I do not recommend using quikc in production environments, as it hasn't been thoroughly tested.
+> I do not recommend using quikc in production environments as it hasn't been thoroughly tested.
 The software is in beta.
 If you are already using
 > a different build system, please stick to it.<br>
 > <br>
 > For newer and smaller projects, quikc will work fine as long as you keep the source files in 'src' and dependencies in 'include'.
 Newer versions